 Please notice that Paul writes "Let not sin therefore reign in your mortal body, that ye should obey it in the lusts thereof."
 This is exactly what you are doing.
-Sin -- which is breaking, violating or transgressing God's Laws -- does reign in your body; and because it does, you are obeying the lusts of your body, exactly as Paul writes.
+Sin -- which is defined as breaking, violating or transgressing God's Laws (1 John 3:4) -- does reign in your body; and because it does, you are obeying the lusts of your body, exactly as Paul writes.
 Because of your uncontrollable nicotine fix, your body is is fact physically and mentally lusting after cigarettes.
 How often and how many do you smoke a day?
 One pack?
 Two packs?
 More?
 Do you think that you are addicted?

 However, rather than obey the lusts of our flesh, what does Paul advise us to do?
 He writes "but yield yourselves unto God".
 It is as simple as that.
 Instead of yielding to your demonic addiction, what you really need to do is yield to God's Spirit and strive to kick your habit, regardless of what it takes.
 To do otherwise is to slowly kill yourself; and the very end will not be pretty.
-As my very own father informed me regarding one of my cousins who was a longtime smoker who died in recent years, a death from lung cancer can be very slow, very agonizing, and very ugly.
+As my very own father informed me regarding one of my cousins who was a longtime smoker who died years ago, a death from lung cancer can be very slow, very agonizing, and very ugly.
 The Apostle James offers us similar advice when he writes the following:

 "Submit yourselves therefore to God.
 Resist the devil, and he will flee from you."